Exabits Unlocks Millions Of Consumer Gpus For AI Compute

-(MENAFN- GlobeNewsWire - Nasdaq) SAN MATEO, CA, Jan.
-03, 2024 (GLOBE NEWSWIRE) -- exaBITS has launched the world's first truly accelerated decentralized computing network, set to revolutionize affordable AI.
+(MENAFN- TimesNewswire ) SAN MATEO, CA – exaBITS has launched the world's first truly accelerated decentralized computing network, set to revolutionize affordable AI.
 By pooling global GPU resources and optimizing their usage, they dramatically reduce the cost of training and deploying large AI models.

 Already, exaBITS has onboarded over 65,000 GPUs worldwide during its private beta phase, attracting a wide range of clients from budding startups to prominent unicorns in the AI industry and saving them hundreds of thousands of dollars.
 The company's unique access to supply and boosting consumer-grade GPUs has led to an ever-growing active customer base.
 This base benefits from unparalleled cost efficiency, accelerated performance, and access to the essential machines for their projects, positioning exaBITS as the leading choice in the global AI sector.